SaaS Lead Generation:

 One strategy we use is to promote blog content on the lower cost Facebook, and then retargeting to a warm audience via LinkedIn.

 4. Email marketing — created a shiny new lead magnet?
 Promote it via an email blast to your existing database.
 Many SaaS companies will use tools like Hubspot or Mailchimp in order to push a lead down the sales funnel.
 The value of this will depend on which stage of the buyer’s journey the content is pitched at.

-An Awareness stage eBook won’t do much to push your existing leads towards becoming customers, but a Decision stage tool—like our free, two-minute marketing assessment—might help to identify leads that are ready to hear from a sales rep.
+An Awareness stage eBook won’t do much to push your existing leads towards becoming customers, but a Decision stage tool might help to identify leads that are ready to hear from a sales rep.

 5. Google Ads (Search Network) — this channel isn’t right for every type of lead magnet, but for decision stage content it can be the perfect medium.